Send It On (Disney song)

 "Send It On" is a song recorded by American recording artists Miley Cyrus, Jonas Brothers, Demi Lovato and Selena Gomez from charity project Disney's Friends for Change.
 The track's producers Adam Anders and Peer Åström co-wrote it with Nikki Hassman.
 The song was released on August 11, 2009, by Walt Disney and Hollywood Records as a promotional charity single in order to benefit international environmental associations.
 In regard to the song and the campaign, the six singers noted that it is a good cause and that it is one dear to them.
 Lyrically, the pop ballad is about passing on an environmentalist message.

-The song peaked at number twenty on the Billboard Hot 100.
+The song received mixed reviews from critics, who noted the lyrics make no mention of the environment.
+It peaked at number twenty on the Billboard Hot 100.
 The corresponding music video has all four acts singing into microphones on top of a brightly lit stage and running across a park setting where many children are following them.